-Creating Panoramic Photos with hugin
+Creating Panoramic Photos With Hugin

 While on holidays in Australia I took a number of photo sequences to see if I could stitch them together into panoramic images.
 I used Hugins1, which is a cross platform application, to stitch the photos together.
 The basic steps are given in a hugin tutorial2.
 The following is the sequence of images used to generate a panoramic image.